CarlosLiberJesus/obsidian-vault/vault/BeWhyOrg/Local/AI/MCPs/Obsidian-MCP-Actions/README.md

 ## Getting Started

-1. Review the [Configuration Guide](Configuration%20Guide.md) to set up the MCP server
+1. Check the [Task-Management](Task-Management.md) document for details on how tasks are created and managed
-2. Check the [Task Management](Task%20Management.md) document for details on how tasks are created and managed
+2. See the [API-Documentation](API-Documentation.md) for information on the available API endpoints
-3. See the [API Documentation](API%20Documentation.md) for information on the available API endpoints
+3. Review the [Implementation-Guide](Implementation-Guide.md) for instructions on implementing the system
-4. Look at the [Examples](Examples/) folder for examples of how the system works
+4. Look at the [Examples/Example-Task](Examples/Example-Task.md) for an example of how the system works